Ch0wW/xiii-weblist/README.md

 # xiii-weblist
 This project is a Master-Server replacement done through PHP and an UScript beacon.
-The Official MasterServer (and Ubi.com service) has been discontinued in May 2014, and I wanted to make a simple alternative.
+The Official MasterServer (and Ubi.com service) has been discontinued in May 2012, and I wanted to make a simple alternative.

-## Usage (For Hosts)
+## Usage (For Server Hosters)
 0) Make sure the following ports are open:

 - 7777 TCP